#1E1E1E

 Why use a PDF password remover?

-There are many reasons why people might need to remove a pdf password, but oftentimes they avoid even asking the question.
-While it might seem suspicious, more often than not passwords need to be removed for benign purposes.
+There are many reasons why people might need to remove a PDF password, but oftentimes they avoid even asking the question.
+While it might seem suspicious, more often than not, passwords need to be removed for benign purposes.

 The most common reason to remove a password from protected PDF files is a simple one: You no longer need a password for that information.
 Perhaps a document is public and its information is no longer considered sensitive or private.
 It may no longer be shared with anyone, or it might just not need to be secure.
 At that point, it’s time to remove the lock.

-Setting restrictions and protections for PDF documents.
+Restrictions and protections for PDFs.

 Now that you know how to remove PDF password, you might want to know how to set up certain restrictions as well.